DOWNTOWN DIARY, 2016

 Downtown Diary is here to give you a bit of the experience of visiting those shops and hearing the stories for yourself.
 It is also here to give a glimpse into Downtown’s culture as a major part of Cairo’s culture and history as a whole.
 And most importantly, it is here to excite your interest to go down, take a cab (or an airplane!) and head over there for the full experience.

-The topic was history.
+This topic was history.

-Special thanks to my mother, Linda Forbes, for initiating this project with me and connecting me with Downtown Diary’s very first storytellers.
-And a thank you to my mentors, Philipp Paulsen and Jochen Braun.
+Special thanks to my mother, Linda Forbes, for initiating this project with me and connecting me with Downtown Diary’s very first storytellers, and a thank you to my mentors, Philipp Paulsen and Jochen Braun.

 Biggest thanks go to the people of Downtown, who let me into their stores and lives.